-Snap Stock: Strong Value with Expected Free Cash Flow Margin Growth
+Snap Stock: Strong Value With Expected Free Cash Flow Margin Growth

 - Snap's valuation has declined significantly lately, creating another buy-the-drop situation.

 Shares of social media company Snap Inc. (NYSE:SNAP) have revalued lower in 2022 due to general market weakness and growing risks of a recession.
 However, Snap is making progress in its business: The company is growing daily active users and revenues rapidly and is now free cash flow profitable.
-Additionally, a strong revenue forecast has been submitted by the company for the second-quarter and I expect Snap to grow its free cash flow margin going forward!
+Additionally, a strong revenue forecast has been submitted by the company for the second quarter and I expect Snap to grow its free cash flow margin going forward!

 Key Metrics Show Business Strength

-Snap saw continual strength on its platform in the first-quarter.
+Snap saw continual strength on its platform in the first quarter.
 In Snap’s Q1’22 earnings card, the social media company revealed that its average daily active users -- the most important key metric for platform businesses -- surged to 332M, showing an increase of 18% year over year.
 Snap added 52M average daily active users over the last twelve months and also added 13M average daily active users just in the last quarter, with 10M of those users coming from markets outside North America and Europe.
 Average daily active user growth in North America and Europe kept moderating in Q1’22, implying that the majority of user and engagement growth will come from regions outside of these two saturated markets going forward.

 Snap is expanding its content offering and developing its partner ecosystem to grow engagement.
 According to the social media company, 250 million Snap chatters engaged with Snap’s augmented reality every day on average in Q1’22.
 Augmented reality products are a way for Snap to engage especially younger users which make up the core audience for the platform: the majority of users are between 13 and 24 years of age.
-The use of Augmented Reality helps companies selling product on the Snap platform increase conversions and lower the rate of shipping returns.
+The use of Augmented Reality helps companies selling products on the Snap platform increase conversions and lower the rate of shipping returns.

 Snap’s revenues for Q1’22 surged 38% year over year to $1.06B with top line growth most pronounced in Europe at 43% year over year.
 However, Snap’s revenue performance was strong throughout the world, including North America and the rest of the world.